DivLoic/ccloud-registry-action/README.md

 ## Outputs

 This action has no output yet.
-It simply log or crashes in case of incompatibilities.
+It simply logs or crashes in case of incompatibilities.

 ## Example usage